tkruba/doyouknowb0xxy/README.md

 - MS and Right => Dpad right
 - MS and Up => Dpad up
 - MS and Down => Dpad down

+#### Leverless mapping

+XInput can also function as a leverless fightstick, offering a different default button mapping.
+It still is technically an Xbox controller, so you have two analog sticks and a d-pad for movement options, and movement is set to the left *stick*.
+It doesn't use the "melee-style" layout and is a little easier to remap and play other genres in.

+The face buttons are mapped directly to the first four buttons on the right hand, with the L/R triggers on the top two right most buttons, and L/R bumpers immediately underneath them.

+In this scheme you can only access cardinals and diagonals on the control sticks.
+*Start, MX and the control stick have additional buttons mapped when combined with L.*

+- B => A
+- X => B
+- R => X
+- Y => Y
+- Z => ZL (LB)
+- LS => LT
+- Up => ZR (RB)
+- MS => RT

+- L => modifier
+- MX => LS Press
+- MY => Up (like a traditional hitbox-style)
+- A => RS Press

+- Start => Start (Menu)
+- L and Start => Home (Xbox)
+- L and MY => Back (View)
+- L and Left => Dpad left
+- L and Right => Dpad right
+- L and Up => Dpad up
+- L and Down => Dpad down

 <a name="adapterModeInformation"/>